 Up to one-third of people with chronic HCV re prone to type 2 diabetes.
 Diabetes is also linked to worsening cases of HCV.

-The chronic form of the hepatitis C virus (HCV) has been linked to risk factor for the development of both type 1 and type 2 diabetes.
-And people with diabetes are likely to have a more complicated course of chronic Hepatitis Chronic Virus (HCV).
+The chronic form of the hepatitis C virus (HCV) has been linked to risk factors for the development of both type 1 and type 2 diabetes.
+And people with diabetes are likely to have a more complicated course of chronic Hepatitis C Chronic Virus (HCV).

-- injecting drugs using a syringe previously used by infected person
+- injecting drugs using a syringe previously used by an infected person

 - getting a tattoo or a body piercing using an infected needle